 AZCAAR President, Connie Robinson, accepts a $10,000 grant from Wendy's to fund our work to improve the lives of African American children in Arizona.

-BooksNBarberShops, part of our literacy program, encourages parents to read to their children while waiting for their hair cut and the children are allowed to take the book home.
+BooksNBarberShops, part of our literacy program, encourages parents to read to their children while waiting for their hair cut.
+The children are encouraged to take the book(s) home with them.